czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 ### Clarity & semantics in the domain layer is the main priority

 The way the domain layer is written should equal to the way the business defines itself and its requirements.
-The semantics is extremely important in the domain layer.
+The semantics is important in the domain layer.

 Let's look at examples.